MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 3 - Choose your update channels

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
-To do so, you deploy one of three different update channels to different groups of users:
+To do so, you deploy one of three update channels to your  users:

 - Monthly Channel: Provide users with the newest features of Office as soon as they're available.